The following is a listing of research interest areas, or thrusts, for the Office of Naval Research's (ONR's) Marine Mammal & Biology (MMB) program.

 Models & Databases

-ONR's MMB Program’s Models & Databases for Environmental Compliance topic seeks to provide tools to support environmental compliance efforts and decision-making.
+The Office of Naval Research’s (ONR) MMB Program’s Models & Databases for Environmental Compliance topic seeks to provide tools to support environmental compliance efforts and decision-making related to how marine mammals are affected by anthropogenic sounds.
 Recent research efforts have focused on the collaborative program "Effects of Sound on the Marine Environment" (ESME), which is a multidisciplinary acoustic risk model that captures the state-of-the-art science to estimate risk to protected marine life from sound exposure.
 Components of ESME have been integrated into the NAEMO Model (NUWC) that is being used for all TAP II (and TAP III) risk assessment modeling to Environmental Impact Statements (EIS) for all naval activities worldwide.
 Future investment under this topic will include improvements or changes to the ESME model to incorporate emerging scientific information in an open architecture/open business model system that could transition to the NAEMO model.

 Download: ESME Workbench